alepisani/limadou_tracking_system/README.md

 # humble limadou tracking system

-first comparing existing method then imprementing new one, hopefully faster and not less accurate

-to run the code go in the correct path and run the run.C file with root run.C++
+to run the code you firstly need to build it: go in the /build directory

+$ cmake ..

+$ make

+$ ./sim_MC

+if the code is set properly and all the libraries are install the code should works (always make a pray first)

+### ENJOY